-Some of the specific safeguarding issues faced by children and young people are outlined below.
-Annex A of Keeping Children Safe in Education 2018 contains additional information about these and other specific safeguarding issues - children and the court system, children missing from education, children with family members in prison, child sexual exploitation, child criminal exploitation: county lines, domestic abuse, homelessness, so-called 'honour-based' violence and sexual violence and sexual harassment between children in schools and colleges.
+All staff are required to read and sign to acknowledge they have done so Keeping Children Safe in Education 2019 Part 1 and Annex A. This contains additional information about these and other specific safeguarding issues - children and the court system, children with family members in prison, domestic abuse, private fostering, homelessness, so-called 'honour-based' violence and sexual violence and sexual harassment between children in schools and colleges.